 As a parent, you always strive to maintain the softness of your baby’s skin.
-But diaper rash often comes across as a challenge for you.
+But diaper rash often can be challenging for you.
 There is a lot of research and advancement going on into its design and raw material to be used in manufacturing diapers.
 Most of these efforts are towards minimising skin irritation and diaper rash in babies.

-But still, 20% of child dermatology visits are concerned with diaper rash.
+Nevertheless, diaper rash accounts for 20% of child dermatology visits..
 This is primarily because of the damp conditions of the diaper area.
 In this article, you will learn about the top 7 tips for correctly changing and fastening diapers to prevent diaper rashes in your babies.